Ben-PH/shader_brot/README.md

 ## Controls
-- Period to zoom in
+- E to zoom in
-- d to zoom out
+- D to zoom out
 - arrow-keys to move around
 - q to quit, with the added bonus of `MainState` struct details printed to stdout
+- TAB to switch between Julia set and MandelBrot set
+- S to decrease detail (Increases performance)
+- W to increase detail (decreases performance

 ### What's going on?
 At time of writing, it's a shader-powered mandelbrot-set renderer, with a per-frame refresh.
 My details